mbezaire/labs/fractions/README.md

 ## Math methods

-## Copy Constructor

-## More Client Code
+Create methods for add, subtract, multiply, divide based on fraction arithmetic.

+Each of these methods should expect a Fraction object as a parameter.
+The passed in object is the right side of the arithmetic equation, this object is the left side.

+Each arithmetic method builds a new instance of a Fraction object with the resulting calculation and returns its value.
+These methods should not change the value of either this Fraction or the parameter Fraction

+Provide a method that returns the decimal equivalent of the fraction.

-## Testing
+## Testing our math

+Now let's add some client code to test our math.

+{% spoiler "Syntax" %}
-As a reminder, to compile our code we will enter a command at the terminal:
+To compile our code we will enter a command at the terminal:

 `javac Client.java`